MattKalinowski/CheckoutComponent/README.md

 ### How to use it

-Since the application itself doen't include user interface, all work takes place in the background.
+Since the application itself doen't include a user interface, all work takes place in the background.
-You can test the API using special tool, like Postman.
+You can test the API using a tool like Postman.

 **1. Add items to the basket**